SGLT2 inhibitor: Structure-activity relationship

 The structure-activity relationship (SAR) of gliflozins is not fully understood.

-The most common gliflozins are dapagliflozin, empagliflozin and canagliflozin.
-The differences in the structures is relatively small.
+The most commonly used gliflozins are dapagliflozin, empagliflozin, and canagliflozin.
+The differences in the structures are relatively small.
 The general structure includes a glucose sugar with an aromatic group in the β-position at the anomeric carbon.
-In addition to the glucose sugar moiety and the β-isomeric aryl substituent the aryl group is composed of a diarylmethylene structure.
+In addition to the glucose sugar moiety and the β-isomeric aryl substituent, the aryl group is composed of a diarylmethylene structure.

-The synthesis of Gliflozins involves three general steps.
-The first one is the construction of the aryl substituent, the next one is the introduction of the aryl moiety onto the sugar or glucosylation of the aryl substituent and the last one the deprotection and modification of the arylated anomeric center of the sugar.
+The synthesis of gliflozins involves three general steps.
+The first one is the construction of the aryl substituent, the next one is the introduction of the aryl moiety onto the sugar or glucosylation of the aryl substituent, and the last one is the deprotection and modification of the arylated anomeric center of the sugar.

-Phlorizin was the first type of gliflozin and it was non-selective against SGLT2/SGLT1.
+Phlorizin was the first type of gliflozin, and it was non-selective against SGLT2/SGLT1.
 It is a natural O-aryl glycoside composed of a d-glucose and an aromatic ketone.
-However Phlorizin is very unstable, it is rapidly degraded by glucosidases in the small intestines, so it can not be used as an oral administration medication to treat diabetes.
+However phlorizin is very unstable, it is rapidly degraded by glucosidases in the small intestines, so it can not be used as an orally administrered medication to treat diabetes.
 Structural modifications have been made to overcome this instability problem.
-The most efficient way was to conjugate aryl moiety with glucose moiety since C-glucosides are more stable in the small intestines than O-glucoside derivatives (C-C bond instead of C-O-C bond).
+The most efficient way was to conjugate the aryl moiety with the glucose moiety since C-glucosides are more stable in the small intestines than O-glucoside derivatives (C-C bond instead of C-O-C bond).

-In the sugar analogues of dapagliflozin, the β-C series are more active than α-C series so it is critical that the β-configuration is at C-1 for the inhibitory activity.
+In the sugar analogues of dapagliflozin, the β-C series are more active than α-C series so the β-configuration must be at C-1 for the inhibitory activity.
 Both dapagliflozin and empagliflozin contain a chlorine (Cl) atom in their chemical structure.
 Cl is a halogen and it has a high electronegativity.
-This electronegativity withdraws electrons off the bonds and therefore it reduces the metabolism.
-The Cl atom also reduces the IC50 value of the medication so the medication has better activity.
-The carbon-fluorine bond (C-F) has also has a veryl low electron density.
+This electronegativity withdraws electrons from the bonds, and therefore it reduces the metabolism.
+The Cl atom also reduces the IC50 value of the medication, so the medication has better activity.
+The carbon-fluorine bond (C-F) also has a very low electron density.

-For example, in the chemical structure of canagliflozin a fluorine atom is connected to an aromatic ring then the compound is more stable and the metabolism of the compound is reduced.
+For example, in the chemical structure of canagliflozin, a fluorine atom is connected to an aromatic ring, making the compound more stable and reducing the metabolism of the compound.
 Empagliflozin contains a tetrahydrofuran ring but not canagliflozin nor dapagliflozin.

-In the development of gliflozins the distal ring contains a thiophene ring instead of an aromatic ring.
-However the final chemical structures of the marketing gliflozins does not contain this thiophene ring.
+In the development of gliflozins, the distal ring contains a thiophene ring instead of an aromatic ring.
+However, the final chemical structures of the marketed gliflozins do not contain this thiophene ring.